Java Server SDK

 ```

-## Statsig User
+## Statsig user

 The `StatsigUser` object represents a user in Statsig.
 You must provide a `userID` or at least one of the `customIDs` to identify the user.

-When calling APIs that require a user, pass as much information as possible to enable advanced gate and config conditions (such as country or OS/browser checks) and to measure experiment impact accurately.
-As explained in [why an ID is always required for server SDKs](/sdks/user#why-is-an-id-always-required-for-server-sdks), at least one identifier (userID or customID) is required to provide a consistent experience for a given user.
+When calling APIs that require a user, pass as much information as possible.
+More user attributes enable advanced gate and config conditions (such as country or OS/browser checks) and more accurate experiment impact measurement.
+You must provide at least one identifier (userID or customID) to ensure a consistent experience for a given user.
+For details, refer to [why an ID is always required for server SDKs](https://docs.statsig.com/sdks/user#why-is-an-id-always-required-for-server-sdks).

 In addition to `userID`, the top-level fields on `StatsigUser` are: `email`, `ip`, `userAgent`, `country`, `locale`, and `appVersion`.
 You can also pass key-value pairs in the `custom` field for targeting.